French Defence: Early deviations for Black

+2...d6 is a version of the Lengfellner System, in which Black begins the game with e7–e6 and d7–d6 regardless of the opponent's moves.
+(White can also play the Lengfellner System by opening e2–e3 and d2–d3).
+The Lengfellner System is usually adopted by players who wish to reach a stable position while avoiding opening theory.

 ECO codes

 The Encyclopaedia of Chess Openings includes an alphanumeric classification system for openings that is widely used in chess literature.
 Codes C00 to C19 are the French Defence, broken up in the following way (all apart from C00 start with the moves 1.e4 e6 2.d4 d5):